You want to connect Android to Ubuntu to transfer files, see Android notifications, and send SMS text messages from your

 Next time need to transfer a file from your phone to PC don’t bother emailing it to yourself: use GSConnect

 GSConnect is a free, feature packed add-on for the GNOME Shell desktop.
 It lets you connect your Android phone to Ubuntu over a wireless network, no USB cable required.

-In this post we look at what features this extension offers and how it works, and show you how to install GSConnect on Ubuntu 18.04 LTS or above so that you can try it out for yourself!
+In this post I show you what features this extension offers and how it works, and show you how to install GSConnect on Ubuntu 18.04 LTS or above so that you can try it out for yourself!

 Connect Your Android Phone to Ubuntu